Deep Long-Tailed Learning: A Survey: Classic Methods

-Dynamic curriculum learning (DCL)~\cite{wang2019dynamic} developed a new curriculum strategy to dynamically sample data for class re-balancing.
-To be specific, the more instances from one class are sampled as training goes by, the lower probabilities of this class would be sampled later.
-Following this idea, DCL first conducts random sampling to learn general representations, and then samples more tail-class instances based on the curriculum strategy to handle long-tailed class imbalance.
+{To address the above issue, recent studies proposed various adaptive sampling strategies.
+Dynamic Curriculum Learning (DCL)~\cite{wang2019dynamic} developed a new curriculum strategy to dynamically sample data for class re-balancing.
+The basic idea is that the more instances from one class are sampled as training proceeds, the lower probability of this class would be sampled in later stages.
+Following this idea, DCL first conducts random sampling to learn general representations, and then samples more tail-class instances based on the curriculum strategy to handle the imbalance.
+In addition to using the accumulated sampling times, Long-tailed Object Detector with Classification Equilibrium (LOCE)~\cite{feng2021exploring} proposed to monitor model training on different classes via the \emph{mean classification prediction score} (\ie running prediction probability), and used this score to guide the sampling rates for different classes.
+Furthermore, VideoLT~\cite{zhang2021videolt}, focusing on long-tailed video recognition, introduced a new FrameStack method that dynamically adjusts the sampling rates of different classes based on \emph{running model performance} during training, so that it can sample more video frames from tail classes (generally with lower running performance).}

-Balanced meta-softmax~\cite{jiawei2020balanced} developed a meta learning based sampling method to estimate the optimal sampling rates of different classes for long-tailed learning.
-Specifically, the proposed meta learning method, a bi-level optimization strategy, learns the best sample distribution parameter by optimizing the \emph{model classification performance} on a balanced meta validation set.

-Feature augmentation and sampling adaptation (FASA)~\cite{zang2021fasa} proposed to use the \emph{model classification loss} on a balanced meta validation set (as a metric) to adjust feature sampling rate for different classes, so that the under-represented tail classes can be sampled more.
+{Besides using the statistics computed during model training, some re-sampling approaches resorted to meta learning~\cite{hospedales2021meta}.
+Balanced Meta-softmax~\cite{jiawei2020balanced} developed a meta-learning-based sampling method to estimate the optimal sampling rates of different classes for long-tailed learning.
+Specifically, the developed meta learning method seeks to learn the best sample distribution parameter by optimizing the \emph{model classification performance} on a balanced \emph{meta} validation set.
+Similarly, Feature Augmentation and Sampling Adaptation (FASA)~\cite{zang2021fasa} explored the \emph{model classification loss} on a balanced \emph{meta} validation set as a score, which is used to adjust the sampling rate for different classes so that the under-represented tail classes can be sampled more.}

-Long-tailed object detector with classification equilibrium (LOCE)~\cite{feng2021exploring} proposed to use the \emph{mean classification prediction score} (\ie running prediction probability) to monitor model training on different classes, and guide memory-augmented feature sampling for enhancing tail-class performance.

-VideoLT~\cite{zhang2021videolt}, seeking to address long-tailed video recognition, introduced a new FrameStack method that conducts frame-level sampling to re-balance class distributions.
-Specifically, FrameStack dynamically adjusts the sampling rates of different classes based on the \emph{running model performance} during training, so that it can sample more video frames from tail classes (generally with lower running performance) and fewer frames from head classes.